maxprehl/TurboRemoteFX/README.md

 # TurboRemoteFX

-A Powershell Script which changes Group Policy and Registry entries to increase RDP (Remote Desktop) performance.
+Powershell script which changes Group Policy and Registry entries to increase RDP (Remote Desktop) performance.
 (Enabling RemoteFX and Hardware, ie. GPU, H.264/AVC Encoding)

 Based on the following sources: